Visiting Windsor Castle: What You MUST Know

-When you purchase a ticket, you have access to The State Apartments and St. George’s Chapel (if it isn’t a Sunday).
+When you purchase a ticket, you have access to The State Apartments and St. George’s Chapel (if it is open & isn’t a Sunday).
 However, keep in mind that you are not allowed to photograph anything inside either of these locations.

 The State Apartments feature some of the finest treasures from the Royal Collection.
 When Mr. Sunny and I visited, he enjoyed seeing the trophies of arms and armour that line the walls of the Grand Staircase and Grand Vestibule.
 The china museum captivated my attention.

 It’s important to note that since this is a working royal palace, opening arrangements can change at short notice.
-If the State Apartments are closed, there is a reduced admission price.
+There are occasions when the State Apartments could be closed.
+Entrance to them closes 30 minutes after the last admission time.

 2. Visiting Windsor Castle- Special Events